depasquale-lab/StateSpaceDynamics.jl/README.md

 - [ssm](https://github.com/lindermanlab/ssm) : A python package for state space models.

+## Contributing
+If you would like to contribute, report a bug, request a new feature, or simply give feedback, please feel free to [open an issue](https://github.com/depasquale-lab/StateSpaceDynamics.jl/issues) and we will get back to you in a timely manner.

 ## References

 1. Bishop, C. M. (2006).
 Pattern recognition and machine learning.
 Springer.